fernsdavid25/to-do_app/README.md

 - **Additional Features**: toast notifications for user feedback, confirmation dialog for deletion, validation for empty fields, empty states, and loading states.

+## Design Decisions

+### UX/UI Choices
+- **Task Creation Workflow**: The requirements mentioned including a "Status" field in the Add Task form.
+I intentionally omitted this to streamline the user experience.
+  - **Rationale**: A "To-Do" app is primarily for tracking incomplete tasks.
+Creating a task that is already "Complete" is an edge case that doesn't justify complicating the primary creation flow.
+By default, all new tasks are "Incomplete".
+If a user needs to log a completed task, they can create it and immediately check it off in the list view.
+This reduces friction for the 99% use case.

 ## Prerequisites

 - Node.js (v18 or higher)